 Visitor Tips and News About Grave Creek Mound

 The museum boasts a number of old exhibits spread over two floors.
-The first floor doubles as a community room, so don't be surprised if you're browsing the cases in the midst of a local photography contest or Rotary club meeting.
-The exhibits focus mainly on archeological finds, so be prepared to view examples of every flint or stone technology invented by the Adena people during their millenium-long reign from 1000 BC - 1 AD.
-Most exhibits on this floor were donated by the Carnegie Museum in Pittsburgh PA, probably during the '60s or '70s, so they're succinct and informative if rather dull and bleached by time.
+The exhibits focus mainly on archaeological finds, so be prepared to view examples of every flint or stone technology invented by the Adena people during their millennium-long reign from 1000 BC - 1 AD.

 On the museum's second floor, a rather nice exhibit explaining the scientific side of Archaeology can be found alongside a detailed depiction of the mound's various layers.
 Visitors can judge for themselves whether the "infamous Grave Creek Tablet" -- basically an Adena commemorative plaque -- is real, or the clever invention of overzealous 1930's archaeologists in search of funding...

 The mound itself is rather uninteresting.
 All excavated tunnels have been filled.
-All structures on the moundhave been torn down, and all older structures surrounding the mound are delapidated and barred with plywood.
+All structures on the mound have been torn down, and all older structures surrounding the mound are dilapidated and barred with plywood.
 Athletic types ascending to the lofty elevation of 69 feet are greeted by a stone compass marker, a 2 ft. stone retaining wall, and an obtrusive 3" steel drainage pipe sticking oddly out of the mound.

 A moderately interesting way to spend 90 minutes or so; unless you're an avid follower of Indian arrowheads or weaving technology, your view of the mound from outside the iron fence is not greatly improved by passage through the museum's glass doors.[Jim Kilmer, 10/13/2001]